scottokinawa/UBER_NYC/README.md

 Having just gone to NYC myself right after Christmas, the Data made sense:

 # FINDINGS:
 - Rides steadly increased as the summer months neared.
-The earlier months had fewer rides.
+- The earlier months had fewer rides.
-- Also the 31st has about half the amount of rides for UBER which again makes sense since half the months don't have a 31st day.
+- Certain days of the month have fewer rides, but it was because certain days like the 31st are only present in half the months.
-- Except for the the first hour in the morning, Rides seem to steadily increase for every hour in the day.
+- Except for 1 A.M, rides seem to steadily increase for every hour in the day.

 LYFT Data:
 What was interesting about LYFT is that for one it was not as popular and the hours being utilized greatly differed from UBER.